Detecting Information Relays in Deep Neural Networks: Methods

-which is indicated in the entropic Venn diagram in Fig.~\ref{fig:Venn2} as the area colored in green.
-An explicit expression for $I_R$ can be obtained simply by writing Eq.~(\ref{equ;inOutHidden}) for $Y_R$ instead of $Y$, and conditioning every term on $Y_0$.
+which is indicated in the entropic Venn diagram in Figure~\ref{fig:Venn2} as the area colored in green.
+An~explicit expression for $I_R$ can be obtained simply by writing Equation~(\ref{equ;inOutHidden}) for $Y_R$ instead of $Y$, and~conditioning every term on $Y_0$.